CenterForOpenScience/SCORE-papers/Analysis/Paper 3/Code and data/Analyst package/readme.txt

-This folder contains three files:
+This folder contains the following files:
-“tagged stats and figures.R” contains all the main analysis functions “analyst data.RData” contains all datasets needed to generate the stats and figures “common functions.R” contains helper functions for statistics and figures
+“tagged stats and figures.R” contains all the main analysis functions “analyst data.RData” contains all datasets needed to generate the stats and figures “common functions.R” contains helper functions for statistics and figures “template manuscript.docx” is the full manuscript file, where all statistics and figures are placeholders to be calculated "Analyst package.Rproj" is an R Project file for setting the root directory

  The submission contains a version of the manuscript with tagged statistics and text contained in {} brackets.